 1.1.
-The purpose of this report is to set out the steps towards adopting a Council Plan for Westmorland and Furness Council.
+The purpose of this report is to advise the Committee of the steps being taken towards the adoption of a Council Plan for Westmorland and Furness Council.
 The Council Plan will set out the high level strategic direction for the new authority including vision and priorities